-The Rowley Shoals is one of those names you have heard thrown around but probably never really known what it’s all about.
+The Rowley Shoals is one of those names you would have heard, but probably never really known very much about.
 That could be because if you try and look for it on a map, it’s nearly invisible.
-Located about 260km off the coast of Broome, Western Australia the Rowley Shoals are a chain of three coral atolls named Mermaid Reef, Clerke Reef and Imperieuse Reef.
+Located about 260 km off the coast of Broome, Western Australia, the Rowley Shoals are a chain of three coral atolls named Mermaid Reef, Clerke Reef and Imperieuse Reef.

 The season to dive the Rowley Shoals is limited by the raging tides.
 The window of calm weather is around October – November and through this time a couple of charter boats take people out for an experience of a lifetime.

-Our journey started when we landed in Broome, Western Australia.
-Only a 2.5hour flight from Perth but flying in to Broome feels like you are flying in to a completely different county.
+The journey starts when you land in Broome, Western Australia.
+It’s only a 2.5hour flight from Perth, but flying to Broome feels like you are flying to a completely different country.
 The contrast of the red rock and white sand against the blue sea is incredible.

-One thing I was looking forward to was the iconic sunset at Cable Beach, and it was all I imagined!
-As the sun sets over the water, the shadow on the water creates the ‘Staircase to the Moon’ and the glowing red in the sunset is something I had never seen before.
+The sunsets at Cable Beach is Iconic and definitely worth checking out on your trip.
+As the sun sets over the ocean, the shadow on the water creates the ‘Staircase to the Moon’.
+The glowing red in the sunset is something I had never seen before.
 This usually happens during the peak time to travel to Broome between March and October.

-We couldn’t leave Broome without paying a visit to Matso’s Brewery!
-So next day we stopped at the Brewery to sample the world’s hottest chilli beer, mango beer and ginger beer in the Broome sunshine!
+Also be sure to pay a visit to Matso’s Brewery!
+There, you can sample the world’s hottest chilli beer, mango beer and ginger beer in the bright Broome sunshine!

-On one of our last evenings at the Rowley Shoals we stepped on to Bedwell Island for a picnic and some backyard cricket.
-Bedwell is not technically big enough to be called an island, it’s a sand cay rising approximately 2m above the water.
-The only land for miles, the island is home to the rare red tail tropicbird, and makes a fabulous spot to watch the sunset.
+The island is home to the rare red tail tropic bird, and makes a fabulous spot to watch the sunset.
 It’s not until you search the co-ordinates of the island that you realise exactly how isolated you are.

 After 7 days of amazing diving, exceptional food, and great company, it was time to make the journey back.
-Travelling through the night to return to Broome, waking up on the mainland made the week we had just had feel like a dream.
-Certainly a place I’ll be retuning to.
+Travelling through the night to return to Broome and waking up on the mainland made the week we had just had feel like a dream.
+Certainly a place you’ll always dream of returning to.